Build Upon the Post-COVID Telehealth Boom with At-Home Diagnostics

 Expand telehealth offerings with remote diagnostics

-Both patients and physicians like telehealth and want it to continue after the pandemic comes to an end, according to a study conducted by the American Medical Association and the COVID-19 Healthcare Coalition.
+Both patients and physicians like the telehealth boom and want it to continue after the pandemic comes to an end, according to a study conducted by the American Medical Association and the COVID-19 Healthcare Coalition.
 79% of patients were “very satisfied” with the care received during their last telehealth visit, and 68% of physicians told researchers they were motivated to increase the use of telehealth in their practice.
 By expanding telehealth with remote diagnostics, providers would be able to see patients and users as part of a comprehensive telehealth cycle.
 Telehealth, now limited by in-person lab testing, could become the healthcare of choice, especially for chronic illnesses suffered or those with otherwise limited care options.

 Subscribe